maxstrauch/backstage/README.md

 **Attention!** This software has been discontinued and there is no further development (currently).
 But it might serve educational purposes.

+**You can also read the article on by project archive [here](http://maxstrauch.github.io/projects/backstage/index.html) to gain further information.**

 # Download

 A downloadable version (most recent from 2010) of backstage can be found [here (in `dist/bs.jar`)](/dist/bs.jar?raw=true).
 Make sure that you also get the `dist/lib` folder along with the JAR file in the same directory since it contains all necessary libraries used by backstage.